FAQs

 VEX Robotics is a world-wide competition-based program presented by the Robotics Education & Competition Foundation for students in elementary through college.
 Students have a new game challenge every year and build and program robots to compete against other teams.
 Students learn about various soft and hard skills such as teamwork, communication, critical thinking, robot building and programming.
 According to the REC Foundation, 95% of VEX Robotics participants had an increased interest in STEM (Science, Technology, Engineering, and Math).

-VEX Robotics has three levels of competition – VIQC, VRC, and VEX U. VEX IQ Challenge is for students in elementary and middle school, VEX Robotics Competition is for students in middle and high school, and VEX U is for students in college.
+VEX Robotics has three levels of competition – VIQRC, V5RC, and VEX U. VEX IQ Robotics Challenge is for students in elementary and middle school, VEX V5 Robotics Competition is for students in middle and high school, and VEX U is for students in college.

-The first team your organization registers is $200.
-Each additional team under the same organization is $150.
-There is a flat organizational fee of $650 which allows an organization to register up to 22 teams.
+Each team in your organization is $200.
+Additional information can be found HERE.
 Upon registration, your team will receive a program welcome kit, access to online challenges, RECF program staff support, annual coach and event partner summits (both in-person and virtual), and access to educational materials and training.

-VIQC events in Minnesota typically range from $50-$60 per team.
-VRC events in Minnesota are typically $100 per team.
+VIQRC events in Minnesota typically range from $50-$60 per team.
+V5RC events in Minnesota are typically $100 per team.
 Minnesota Signature Events and State Championships are more.
 Visit RobotEvents.com to learn more about the cost of events.

 The number of VEX Robotics teams and events continues to grow every year.
-We encourage you to check out the RobotEvents.com map of teams and events: https://www.robotevents.com/map
+We encourage you to check out the RobotEvents.com map of teams and events HERE.

 VEX Robotics competitions have three categories: